-This story of a dentist tells about the journey of a dentist for ADC exam and the mental, physical and economic sufferings full family went through after his failure.
+This story of a dentist talks about the journey of a dentist for ADC exam and the mental, physical and economic sufferings that the whole family went through after his failure.

 Ganesh was a general dental practitioner with a nice practice in a class two city.
 Isha was a tutor in a Dental college in the same city.
 The couple had been living a happily married life with their 5 years old son and their parents in a joint family.

 |Adelaide South Australia